 I love that this episode subverts the terrible "prophecy" trope, while using it to highlight Luz's flaws.
 It's actually a brilliant recovery from episode 1 as it addresses one of the core problems by repositioning Luz to near the beginning of an arc.
 I would've choreographed the confrontation better so Luz doesn't basically defeat Adagast with one swing, and also delete the pointless 5-second scene in Luz's mindspace with the fake companions, but overall it's a good episode.

-Luz's plan to quid-pro-quo with Willow is great: it's unironically clever, and it's the first time Luz has had a proper level of agency in a positive way.
+Luz's plan to quid-pro-quo with Willow is great: it's unironically clever, and it's the first time Luz is driving the plot in a positive way.
 Gus is also a good character to introduce: he sets up the important fact that most Boiling Isles people don't know how to recognize humans, and is the first favorable male character.

 But it's absurd that the plant seed turns out to be powerful enough for Willow to beat up the principal and break the whole school's security.
 And when it looks like it won't be enough after all to defeat the powerful antagoist, the tension ends with a deus ex machina, as Luz tries to get Eda to rescue Willow and Gus only for the writers to reveal that they're already saved because apparently the principal was so impressed by Willow's plant magic that he's all fine with the cheating and with her infesting the entire building with a creature that beat him up.
 Not to mention that doesn't explain why he pardons Gus, who played a role in Luz and Willow's escape.